KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 It is not allowed to animate a glTFid property, as it does change the structure of the glTF in general.

+`name`

+It is not allowed to animate a name property in general.

 ### Valid target templates

 |`pointer`                                             |Accessor Type|Component Type(s)  |Description                                                   |